robertjdominguez/flask-guide/step_by_step.md

   def index():
       return render_template('index.html')
   ```
+What we're saying here is when a user navigates to the url ending with `/`, regardless of the request method `GET` request, our server will just return `index.html`.
+Each endpoint gets its own function - in the example above, it's `index()` that is called whenever the request is made.
+Later on, we'll look at triggering different blocks of code depending on the type of request that's made.

 ## Run the Server
 Couldn't be easier with flask.
 All we do is utilize the `.run` method for the application object, feed it the port (which is an optional argument, btw), and we'll have an up-running-server: